alicesquivel/datalogger/README.md

 > [!CAUTION]
 > Troubleshooting
 > **1. Network Issues:** Ensure that there are no network issues preventing the cloud node from reaching the MQTT broker on your Raspberry Pi.
-> **Firewall Rules:** Make sure that any firewalls or security groups allow traffic on the necessary ports (1883 for MQTT and 8086 for InfluxDB).
+> **2. Firewall Rules:** Make sure that any firewalls or security groups allow traffic on the necessary ports (1883 for MQTT and 8086 for InfluxDB).
-> **Logs:** Check the logs of Telegraf and InfluxDB for any error messages that could help in diagnosing issues.
+> **3. Logs:** Check the logs of Telegraf and InfluxDB for any error messages that could help in diagnosing issues.
 This setup should allow you to send sensor data from your Raspberry Pi to an MQTT broker, then have Telegraf on a cloud node subscribe to the MQTT topics, and finally write the data to InfluxDB.

 # RabbitMQ